microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 ### Features

+The Twoslash markup language helps with:

 - Enforcing accurate errors from a TypeScript code sample, and leaving the messaging to the compiler
-- Declaratively highlight symbols you want to show
-- Handling showing the results of transpilation with certain flags
 - Splitting a code sample to hide distracting code
-- Support an example referencing multiple files
+- Declaratively highlighting symbols in your code sample
+- Replacing code with the results of transpilation to different files, or ancillary files like .d.ts or .map files
+- Handle multi-file imports in a single code sample
 - Creating a playground link for the code

 ### TODO

 - Ship to npm

+### API

 <!-- AUTO-GENERATED-CONTENT:START (FIXTURES) -->